 If you have wired your house for fibre this will be inside the walls.
 In existing homes this may run underneath the house or can be mounted at along the top or bottom of an internal wall.

 Optical network terminator

 The location of the terminator depends on what kind of wiring your property has and where you want your modem located.
 In existing homes many people are choosing to locate it behind the television.
 It does require electricity and needs to be near an electrical plug.

 Your broadband provider will supply you with a modem to make their service work, and to provide a WiFi service.
-This modem is plugged into the terminal connecting your home or business to ultra-fast broadband.
+This modem is plugged into the terminator connecting your home or business to ultra-fast broadband.